writethedocs/www/docs/conf/portland/2023/news/announcing-speakers.rst

 If you don't have your ticket yet, now's a great time to snap one up.
 Conference tickets have sold out for the last several years, and they go faster along with the speaker announcement, so if you're planning to come, don't leave it to the last minute.

+Please remember to book your travel only after you purchase a conference ticket.
+With the conference returning to in-person this year, we are working hard to make sure that our attendees have a safe and comfortable experience, so we must maintain capacity limits and guarantee late-registration tickets if you booked your travel already.
 `Buy your tickets here! <https://www.writethedocs.org/conf/portland/{{year}}/tickets/>`_

 Opportunity Grants closing soon